DEC's Role and Responsibilities

 What does the DEC do?

 The DEC acts as the regulatory and permitting authority for the Devens Regional Enterprise Zone.
-It functions as a board of health, conservation commission, zoning board of adjustment, and planning board.
-Please review Chapter 498, the Devens By-Laws and the DEC's Rules and Regulations for a more complete response.
+Its role is to administer and enforce the reuse plan, by-laws and regulations within the Devens Enterprise Zone.
+It functions as a board of health, conservation commission, zoning board of appeals, historic district commission and planning board.
+Please see Chapter 498, Section 2, the Devens By-Laws and the DEC's Rules and Regulations for a more complete response.

 Who appoints the DEC commissioners?

-There are twelve DEC Commissioners.
-Six commissioners are nominated by Ayer, Harvard, and Shirley.
-Six additional regional Commissioners are appointed by the Governor.
+The twelve DEC Commissioners are appointed by the Governor.
+Six commissioners are nominated by the towns of Ayer, Harvard, and Shirley; the remaining six are nominated by the Governor.
 The Governor appoints the Chairperson.

 Are the DEC commissioners paid?

-No. They are volunteers that live or work in the communities surrounding Devens.
+No. They are volunteers that live or work in Devens and the communities surrounding Devens.

 Top of Page